harveycoombs/agentibot/README.md

-# A Discord Bot written in Rust
+# A Discord API wrapper for Rust